 - In 2014, I paid estimated taxes through the year because my income in the first half of the year was not withheld at source (coming from Form 1099-MISC rather than Form W-2).
 This was primarily income from my work for MIRI.
 I initially mailed checks along with Form 1040-ES, but subsequently switched to using the Electronic Federal Tax Payment System (EFTPS).

 - I have held a full-time job with withholding since August 2014, and the withholding is adjusted so that I have approximately zero tax liability from my wage income alone at the end of an year.
-However, since I have some taxes on other income (specifically, interest income), I continue to pay some estimated taxes using EFTPS, so that I do not have to pay penalties for unpaid taxes.
+However, since I have some taxes on other income (specifically, interest income and capital gains), I continue to pay some estimated taxes using EFTPS, so that I do not have to pay penalties for unpaid taxes.